waltervargas/walter.bio/about.md

 comments: true
 ---

-Give us the chance to make wise choices as a society for the benefit of all living beings, solve global problems, be part of the positive change I want to the world is what keeps my heart beating.
+Unleashing the power of knowledge to give us the chance to make wise choices as a society for the benefit of all living beings and be part of the positive change I want to the world is what keeps my heart beating.

 I have around 15 years of experience playing different roles: developer, system engineer, advisor, CEO.
 My expertise has been shaped mainly by the people in my